jasonwilliams/anki/README.md

 - Option to display a Markdown->Anki deck diff popup with option proceed or cancel.
 Might be useful if not sure which cards will be created/deleted.
 - Display hover-over link to show the corresponding Anki card in the guiBrowser.
 I imagine this similar to Yomichan little book icon, except appearing at the end of the header lines.
 - Need to check to make sure text above any header at the top of a document is handled appropriately.
+- Test: What happens if the user hit save multiple times rapidly before Send To Deck completes when it occurs on save?

 ## Known Issues